Homeless man's shock at Spice 'zombies'

 "They've turned into skeletons.
 Dancing in the streets in the rain, just a pair of shorts on, shadow boxing.
 Just complete zombies."

-Greater Manchester Police has increased the number of specially-trained officers dealing with the issue.
+Greater Manchester Police (GMP) has it was "absolutely committed" to tackling spice use and dealing in Manchester city centre and has increased the number of specially-trained officers dealing with the issue.

+Insp Phil Spurgeon from GMP said: "Since January we have dealt with 92 crimes for possessing Spice, and have made 11 arrests as a result."

-It has also been working with Manchester City Council's adults and children's services, rough sleeper and outreach teams, local charities, as well as North West Ambulance Service and the NHS.
+The force has also been working with Manchester City Council's adults and children's services, rough sleeper and outreach teams, local charities, as well as North West Ambulance Service and the NHS.

 'Real epidemic'